Two people sitting together at a café, enjoying coffee and smiling.

 3. Statement credits could reduce your credit card balance or cover some fees.

 A statement credit is almost always a welcome sight on your credit card statement.
 You might notice a statement credit appear after you’ve returned a purchase or see certain credit cards mention statement credits as part of their membership rewards program.
-But you might be wondering, “What is a statement credit, exactly?”
-And what do you have to do to receive one?
-Read on to learn how you may get a statement credit and how a statement credit could affect your credit card account.
+But you might be wondering what that means and how to receive one.

 A statement credit is a certain amount of money your credit card issuer applies to your account.
 It appears on your statement as a negative number, like a credit card payment.

-Common examples of Discover statement credits
+Common examples of statement credits

 In addition to refunds and disputed charges, you may be able to redeem credit card rewards as statement credits.
-With Discover, cardmembers could receive statement credits for using their credit card and referring friends to Discover.
+With Discover, cardmembers may receive statement credits for using their credit card and referring friends to Discover.

 Redeem Miles for Travel or Cash1